-The CME is responsible for day-to-day case management functions:
+The CME is also responsible for other day-to-day case management needs as described below:

-- •Provide written authorization for approval/participation in the waiver. - •Provide each waiver beneficiary/primary caregiver freedom of choice among waiver services/providers. - •Provide monthly monitoring of the service plan with waiver beneficiary to ensure safe community living. - •Provide direct observation of hands-on personal care services performed with the waiver beneficiary to include personal care quarterly.
-A child with a high-risk indicator score as identified in a completed assessment must have a face-to-face visit based on the risk-indicator scores and monthly multidisciplinary team meeting. - •Initiate Due Process tasks when an adverse decision is made and coordinate with waiver beneficiary, providers and due process management vendor. - •Provide assistance, when requested, in verifying whether medical documentation supports nursing facility level of care. - •Mitigate risk when a referral to Children Protective Services is made. - •Provide monthly and quarterly Case Management/Care Advisement to the waiver beneficiary.
-A child with a high-risk indicator score as identified in a completed assessment must have a face-to-face visit every two months and monthly multidisciplinary team meeting. - •Review all initial and revised service plans to provide written authorization for approval and participation in the waiver.
+- Providing written authorization to the local Department of Social Services and service providers for approval/participation in the waiver. - •Ensuring each waiver participant/primary caregiver has exercised his/her freedom of choice among waiver services/providers. - •Conducting monthly monitoring of the service plan with waiver participant to ensure safe community living. - •Initiating Due Process tasks, specific to the CME's role, when an adverse decision is made and coordinate with waiver participant, providers, and due process vendor. - •Providing feedback, when requested, in verifying whether medical documentation supports nursing facility level of care. - •Mitigating risk when a referral is made to Children Protective Services. - •Providing monthly and quarterly case management/care advisement to the waiver participant.
+A child with a high-risk indicator score as identified in a completed assessment must have a face-to-face visit every two months and monthly multidisciplinary team meetings. - •Assessing the effectiveness of hands-on personal care provided to the waiver participant. - •Holding a quarterly multidisciplinary treatment team (MDT) meeting with providers listed in the POC to review the provision of and continued appropriateness of the service plan. - •Documenting, monthly, the status of medical, functional, and psychosocial changes in the e-CAP system to be eligible to receive reimbursement for case management services. - •Reviewing quality assurance reports monthly to remedy any identified issues. - •Contacting the waiver participant/responsible party following the construction/installation of home modifications to confirm the modifications safely meet the waiver participant's needs. - •Contacting the waiver participant/responsible party within 48 hours of learned discharge from a hospital/rehabilitation/nursing facility to assess health status and changes in needs. - •Ensuring that services offered to a waiver participant do not duplicate other services. - •Assisting with coordinating informal resources, such as the family and community, so that the burden of care is not exclusively the responsibility of formal supports. - •Ensuring that the policies/procedures of the waiver are upheld and executed to maintain the health/well-being of the waiver participant.

-A home visit must be conducted at least quarterly.
-However, a child with moderate to high risk indicator scores as identified in a completed assessment must have a face-to-face visit as indicated per risk and monthly multidisciplinary team meeting.
-This visit is conducted in waiver beneficiary's primary residence to ensure health and well-being.
-The CME will observe the home environment for the provision of services by paid caregiver(s).
-Annually, a home visit must be conducted to perform the annual reassessment.

-- •Make a monthly or as needed visit, based on risk indicators with the beneficiary/responsible party to review the health and care needs, satisfaction with services, and assess the provision of all services/supplies to confirm their continued appropriateness. - •Hold a quarterly multidisciplinary treatment team meeting with providers receiving a service authorization/participation notice to review the provision of and continued appropriateness of service plan.
-A child with a high-risk indicator score as identified in a completed assessment must have a face-to-face visit in accordance with his or her risk-indicator score with the MDT. - •Document changes in medical, functional and psychosocial status. - •Review quality assurances reports monthly to remedy any identified issues. - •Contact the waiver beneficiary/responsible party following the construction/installation of home modifications to confirm that the modifications safely meet the waiver beneficiary's needs.

-- •Contact the waiver beneficiary/responsible party within 48 hours of learned discharge from a hospital/rehabilitation facility to assess health status and changes in needs. - •Ensure that services offered to a waiver beneficiary do not duplicate other services. - ·Locate and coordinate sources of assistance from informal sources, such as the family and community, so that the burden of care is not exclusively the responsibility of formal supports. - •Ensure that the policies/procedures of the waiver are upheld to maintain the health/well-being of the waiver beneficiary. - •Authorize services in the amount/duration/frequency as identified on the service plan along with a description of the tasks.
-Ensure that waiver beneficiaries are aware of their right to select from among enrolled service providers and choose waiver services of their choice.
+•Ensuring that waiver participant is aware of his/her rights to select from among enrolled service providers and choose waiver services of his/her choice that align with assessed needs.

+To ensure compliance with regulations, SMA utilizes agencies with HCBS experience, proven in the community and have the resources/capacity to provide specific administrative functions in assessment, case management and care coordination, and insight on how to ensure the six waiver assurances through case management activities.